ppwebgui

 • POST /api/combiner expects an application/x-www-form-urlencoded body with the combiner mode plus output and input settings

-• POST /api/reset reruns the ppwebgui FPGA bring-up path and reapplies the current web-managed settings
+• POST /api/reset reruns the ppwebgui controller reset/bring-up path and reapplies the current web-managed settings

-• POST /api/stream expects an application/x-www-form-urlencoded body with sequence_text and optional force_trigger and check_readback; before streaming, the backend reruns the ppwebgui hardware reset/bring-up path and then appends the current tracked idle raw qout as the final output value, so submitted text must not already contain final ....
+• POST /api/stream expects an application/x-www-form-urlencoded body with sequence_text and optional force_trigger and check_readback; before streaming, the backend reruns the ppwebgui controller reset/bring-up path and then appends the current tracked idle raw qout as the final output value, so submitted text must not already contain final ... and PP_RANDOM_FINAL should not be set for browser playback.
 Request-validation failures return HTTP 400; hardware timeouts return HTTP 504.

-The current implementation rejects oversized form submissions and limits sequence_text to 32 KiB per request.
+The backend rejects oversized form submissions and limits sequence_text to 32 KiB per request.

 Successful mutating POST replies include: